-Nirmal Hriday is Mother Teresa’s world famous, if surprisingly small, home for the dying, its roof-corners are pimpled with neo-Mughal...
+Mother Teresa’s world famous, if surprisingly small, home for the dying, was originally a Kalighat pilgrim hostel.
+Its roof-corners are...

-Actively associated with local communities, this tour takes you in close proximity to rural life in the delta, in addition to providing...
+Actively associated with local communities, this tour operator takes you up close to rural life in the delta, and provides wonderful...

 Shanagar Burning Ghat

-On the putrid Tolisnala Stream, Shanagar Burning Ghat hosts an impressive gaggle of monuments to celebrities cremated there.
+Overlooking the putrid Tolisnala Stream, Shanagar Burning Ghat hosts an impressive gaggle of monuments to the celebrities who have been...

 Kalighat Temple information

-Unless using their services to queue-jump into the central shrine hall, there’s no need to make more than a token donation to the impromptu temple guides: ₹10 or ₹20 should be fine while ₹11 or ₹21 is even better – giving a sum ending in one is considered lucky and implies that you are familiar with local customs.
-It also prevents unscrupulous scribes adding extra zeros into the donation book after you have left exaggerating your gift to naive future visitors.
+Unless using their services to queue-jump into the central shrine hall, a token donation of ₹20 is sufficient for any impromptu temple guide.
+Donating ₹21 is even better – giving a sum ending in one is considered lucky and implies that you are familiar with local customs.